SEO Inc. CEO -Garry Grant as a Podcast Guest.

 It was all in flash.
 Remember those days where flash, yeah, flash great product.
 But I was done with the project, delivered it early, and they said, Gary, thanks a lot.
 We just sold it to Sony for 13 million.
 And thank God we did because the site can’t rank on the search engines.
 And there it was, he came down from above and said, Gary, that’s the holy grail.

 The reason.
 You could spend a million dollars on a website; if it’s not visible, it’s worth nothing.
 Gary.
 I had a mic for our guests without their permission.
-Well, but Z, we have audio of what actually happened at that very moment.
-Do you wanna hear the audio Z?
+Well, we have audio of what actually happened at that very moment.
+Do you want to hear the audio?

 It, it, uh, almost the same way.
 Yeah.
 I still have goose Cris every time I hear that.
 Yeah.
 Nice.
 Nice.
 Okay.
 Now.
 Okay.
 So I have a bunch of questions that we’ve gathered from the thrive nation that I want to ask you.
 And then I’m gonna have the Z ask sort of the follow-up question on behalf of the entrepreneurs out there who go, I don’t know what you’re talking about.

 Ha ha.
-So when you optimize a website, Gary, why is it important in step one that you decide what keyword phrase?
+So when you optimize a website, Gary, why is it important that you decide what keyword phrase in step one?
 That your website is about what one keyword phrase your website is about.
 Okay.
 That’s really incredibly important.
 People don’t understand the importance.
 They put all this garbage in the titles, all the garbage in the meta information, and on their page, you have to really focus.

 So I’m gonna give you an example, and you’re gonna know who they are.
 So let’s say your company does carpet cleaning.
 So you’re gonna, of course, use carpet cleaning.
 If you’re a local business, some of the new voice searches, like, uh, carpet cleaning near me, carpet cleaning, California carpet cleaning, where I live, and LA or San Diego.